LEARNAcademy/syllabus/rails_fullstack/fullstack.md

 Additional Video: [ Rails Forms ](https://player.vimeo.com/video/155715320)

 ## Overview
-- Adding CRUD operations for the user to see, add, edit, and delete information from the database
+- We will create a full-stack rails application that allows the user to retrieve information from the database as well as add content to the database.
-- Building a `get` request for a method called `new` and a `post` request for method called `create`

 ## Learning Objectives
-- Creating a form that will accept information from the user
-- Creating a submit process that will add information to the server
-- Performing CRUD actions in a Rails application
+- Mapping CRUD actions to HTTP verbs to RESTful routes
+- Following a developer flow to implement routes, controller methods, and views for RESTful routes

 ## Vocabulary
 - CRUD